hanwenzhang123/fullstack-note/04-note/README.md

 - non-relationship database, more for a flex data model
 - independent documents, enforces no data schema, less focused on relations

-#### Choose a Database Structure
-- SQL is great for shopping carts for large ecommerce site, contacts, networks
-- NoSQL is great for logs, orders, survey, chat messages

 #### SQL vs NoSQL
 - MongoDB : MySQL
 - Database : Database